AlineQuadros/blog/_posts/2017-05-11-studying-decomposition-cold-mountains-austria.md

 <img src="/blog/assets/images/faber_experimentaldesign.png">

-Our experimental design included:

-* 5 mountains to replicate the study
-* 2 sites per mountain (diferent altitudes)
-* 5 blocks of mesocosms per site
-* 4 mesocosms per block
+Our experimentt was replicated in 5 mountains.
+There were 2 sites per mountain (diferent altitudes), 5 blocks of mesocosms per site, and 4 mesocosms per block (one for each level of 2 treatments).

 This is a classic example of __nested data__ (mesocosms belong to blocks, which belong to sites, which belong to mountains...).
 Experiments like this are necessary to isolate (or to account for) the effects of other variables that might influence the results.
-So, in our case,

-To analyse this data, I used a __mixed effect model__.
-Mixed effect models (that's why the "mixed") quantify the effects of the desired treatments (*fixed effects*) while taking into account the variation that is due to the influence of other, unknown factors (*random effects*).
+To analyze this data, I used a __mixed effect model__.
+Mixed effect models quantify the effects of the desired treatments (*fixed effects*) while taking into account the variation that is due to the influence of other, unknown factors (*random effects*).
+That's why the name "mixed".

 To run a __mixed effects model__ in R you can use the packages `lme4` and `lmertest`.
 Here I used `lme4` and the function `lmer()` to compare 5 models.
 In `lmer()` you can use restricted maximum likelihood-fitted models (REML=true) to compare models that have different random effects (which was not my case).